nuxeo/nuxeo-java-client/README.md

 When no response is needed (204 No Content Status for example), use `retrofit2.Callback<ResponseBody>` (`okhttp3.ResponseBody`).
 This object can be introspected like the response headers or status for instance.

-#### Automation & Business Objects
+#### Operation & Business Objects

-In Automation, to use Plain Old Java Object client side for mapping custom objects server side (like document model adapter or simply a custom structure sent back by the server), it is possible to manage "business objects":
+In Operation, to use Plain Old Java Object client side for mapping custom objects server side (like document model adapter or simply a custom structure sent back by the server), it is possible to manage "business objects":

-- Server side, a custom JSON object will be built in the Automation operation and sent
+- Server side, a custom JSON object will be built in the Operation operation and sent
 - Client side, a mapper will be available to match the custom response JSON payload to represent the structure by a POJO

 Example:

-Custom server side Automation operation:
+Custom server side operation:

 ```java
 @Operation(id = CustomOperationJSONBlob.ID, category = "Document", label = "CustomOperationJSONBlob")